laurentnoireterre/py-aws-lambda-image-reco/README.md

      - Add the Tensorflow-Kera-Pillow layer using this ARN `arn:aws:lambda:us-east-1:347034527139:layer:tf_keras_pillow:3` (see details https://github.com/antonpaquin/Tensorflow-Lambda-Layer)

-Deploy the function code using the zip packaged.
-Runtime: `Python 3.6`
+Deploy the function code by uploading the zip package.

 To trigger the function, just upload an image in the S3 bucket configured within the function